logmeals/metabase-image-resizer/readme.md

 Built and maintained by Jim Bisenius with the support of [**365, GPT-AI Calorie Counter**](https://logmeals.com).

+For now, most of the code has been written by ***Chat GPT-4 🙏*** with small revisions where necessary, and has only been tested at small-scale.
+If you see any bugs, let me know!

 Appreciate this plugin?
 We don't accept donations, but the most helpful things you could do for us is [**downloading and trying our app** *(100% free, no credit card required)*](https://apps.apple.com/us/app/365-gpt-ai-calorie-counter/id6443741431).